aobo-y/2019f-UVA-CS6316-MachineLearning/About.md

 ### General Description:

-+ Machine Learning is concerned with computer programs that automatically improve their performance through experience.
-This 3-credit course covers introductory topics about the theory and practical algorithms for machine learning from a variety of perspectives.
++ Machine Learning is concerned with building computer programs that automatically improve through experience.
+This 3-credit course covers master-level topics about the theory and practical algorithms for machine learning from a variety of perspectives.
 Topics include supervised learning, unsupervised learning and learning theory.

 + Assignments include multiple short programming and writing assignments for hands-on experiments of various learning algorithms, multiple in-class quizzes, and a final project.